 For many individuals, struggling with an addiction to alcohol can be a painfully lonely experience, with many thinking no one can understand what they are going through.
 At The Manor Clinic, however, we aim to eliminate this feeling and thought process by offering group therapy opportunities from 9:30 a.m. until 4:00 p.m. each day.

-During group therapy sessions, patients benefit from the support of their peers and are given skills and guidance from our clinical team to leave their substance misuse in the past.
+During group therapy sessions, patients benefit from the support of their peers and are given skills and guidance from our clinical team to leave their alcohol addiction in the past.
 Among the various types of groups and group topics covered in sessions, the following are a few examples at our clinic:

 - Patient-centred groups that focus on addiction-related topics